FAQ & Website Help

 PDF: Mobile App Guide

-If you decide later you want to edit your photo, simply go back to the "My Page" section in the participant center, and click the "Edit Photo" button which will open your existing photo in the photo editor for additional changes.
+If you decide later you want to edit your photo, simply go back to the "My Page" section in the participant center, and click the "Edit Photo" button, which will open your existing photo in the photo editor for additional changes.
 Once finished, click the "Add to Page" button at the top right of the editor window.

-You can choose to send email from your own personal email account, or you can import your address book in the Participant Center and to track who has opened your fundraising emails, visited your page, and/or made a donation.
+You can choose to send email from your own personal email account, or you can import your address book in the Participant Center to track who has opened your fundraising emails, visited your page, and/or made a donation.

 PDF: Importing Contacts

 This error will appear if you try to add a hyperlink or image to your personal or team page content.
 This error may also occur if you copy and paste content directly from Microsoft Word.
-If you intend to paste from Word, you can use the or "Paste from Word" icon in the text editor menu.
+If you intend to paste from Word, you can use the "Paste from Word" icon in the text editor menu.

 This error is appearing for some users in Internet Explorer when they attempt to log in to the Participant Center.
 If you receive this error, please clear your browser cookies or use another browser, like Chrome or Safari, to access to your Participant Center.
-To clear your cookies in IE: go to the "Tools" icon in the top right.
+To clear your cookies in Internet Explorer: go to the "Tools" icon in the top right.
 Select "Internet Options."
 On the General tab, find "Browsing History" and click "Delete."
 Check "Temporary Internet Files and website files" and "Cookies and website data" then click "Delete" again.
-Close Settings, open a new browser and try again.
+Close Settings, open a new browser window and try again.